 Moving into the rule of the Roman Empire, the heralded author and statesman, Pliny the Younger recounted his famous ghost story around 100AD, proving that these chilling stories have been commonplace for at least two thousand years.
 Pliny’s tale tells of a ghostly old man with a long beard and rattling chains haunting his home.
 Despite being told thousands of years ago, this story has all the key ingredients of a classic ghost story; restless spirits, unexplained noises and chilling nightmares.
 The haunted house was put up for sale, but unsurprisingly, drew no interest.

-In our modern Western culture, we understand that ghosts are typically associated with ‘unfinished business’, as discussed previously.
-In Pliny’s tale, the ghost is not at peace until it’s physical corpse is discovered and given a proper burial.
+In our modern Western culture, we understand that ghosts are typically associated with ‘unfinished business’, as mentioned in Pliny’s tale, the ghost that rattles its chains will not be at peace until its corpse is discovered and given a proper burial.

 The Romans had many beliefs about ghosts, and while it can’t be stated that an entire culture believed in them, it’s fair to say that ghost stories were certainly popular.